More than 15,000 Australians get home care tips from our monthly newsletter

 Aged Care Worker Salary in Australia

-The starting rate for a new aged care worker in Australia is $21.96 per hour, or $834.60 per week.
-This is just above the (recently raised) minimum wage of $20.33 per hour.
-The average pay for both new and experienced aged care workers is $1265 per week, which is lower than the average for all jobs of $1460 per week.
+The starting rate for a new aged care worker in Australia is $25.62 per hour, or $973.40 per week.
+This is just above the minimum wage of $24.10 per hour.
+The median pay for full-time aged care workers is $1,564 per week, compared to $1,697 for all occupations.

 Aged Care Worker Job Outlook